What are broadband only deals?

 A 'Broadband Only' deal is a standalone offer without the bells and whistles of other services such as TV and phone calls.

 Nowadays, these are less widespread than some other types of broadband packages.

-As TV deals have become increasingly popular, many of our visitors who search for broadband only are actually looking for broadband and landline deals but without a television package.
+As TV deals have become increasingly popular, we've found that many of our visitors searching for ‘Broadband Only’ are actually looking for broadband and landline deals without a television package.

-What are your options for broadband only deals?
+What are my options for a broadband deal only package?

 Broadband and phone deals

 The most common type of home broadband package is broadband with a phone line, where you pay a single provider for both broadband service and phone line rental.

 This might not be what you had in mind when you searched for ‘Broadband Only’.
 But for many

 It’s very acceptable to keep a landline phone unplugged and just rely on your mobile network instead.
 This is because the deals are available without inclusive calls.
 This is the cheapest option if you only have a phone line for broadband.

 If you use the phone regularly, you should look into getting an inclusive call bundle for included weekend calls or anytime calls, as this could significantly reduce your overall spend.